-Averted in the roguelike Unreal World.
+Averted in UnReal World.
 If you are hurt, you will take penalty to skill checks, and the worse you are injured, the higher the penalty is.

 Averted in Desert Assault, where your character moves more slowly when low on health.
 In a multiplayer session, you can be carried around by a teammate but can do nothing but shoot.

 PAYDAY: The Heist has you being shot by hordes of SWAT and cops, but you will still be able to run and jump without hindrance, even if your health is on a sliver.
 However, if you are taken down and then revived, you start out with less health and you lose even more health if you keep going down and getting revived.
 This also reduces the amount of time you can bleed out.